His Majesty O'Keefe: Development

 Film rights were optioned in December 1950 by Norma Productions, the company of Harold Hecht and Burt Lancaster.

 In April 1951 Lancaster announced Fred Zinnemann would direct.
 Lancaster was very busy at this time in his career and the film was not made immediately.
 In January 1952 Frank Nugent was reported as working on the script.
 In May 1952 Byron Haskin signed to direct.

 The film would be the last in a three-picture deal between Norma Productions and Warner Bros.
 The others had been The Flame and the Arrow and The Crimson Pirate.

-Preproduction
+Pre-production

 Haskin arrived in Sydney, Australia in June 1952 and five Australian actors had roles in the supporting cast, including Lloyd Berrell, Guy Doleman, Muriel Steinbeck, Grant Taylor and Harvey Adams.

 Max Osbiston was offered a role but turned it down due to his film commitments.

 Later in June Haskin moved to Fiji where the bulk of the movie was shot.

 The film was made with "frozen" English funds, so many English technicians and cast were used and it was decided to shoot on location in Fiji, a British colony at the time.

 Joan Rice was cast in July 1952.